-Languages Other Than English Courses
+Languages Other Than English Course Descriptions

 Students develop the four types of skills in a foreign language: listening comprehension, speaking, reading, and writing.
 Students will practice basic speaking and writing skills through short dialogues and short paragraphs.
 Students will demonstrate a thorough knowledge of grammar and vocabulary through oral and written exercises in texts and workbooks.
 Students are questioned frequently to assure comprehension.
 Pronunciation is practiced daily during a conversation period.
 Culture is included throughout the year.
 Students will develop a good basic vocabulary, will correctly use verbs in the present tense, have daily strong pronunciation skills and will converse within these parameters.